LOCATION GETZVILLE NY+PA

 Canandaigua, Granby, Lamson, Raynham, and Swormville soils are similar series in related families.
 Canandaigua and Raynham soils have fine-silty and coarse-silty particles size control sections respectively.
 Granby soils have a sandy particle-size control section and Lamson soils have coarse-loamy particle-size control sections.
 Swormville soils have argillic horizons, are somewhat poorly drained and have chroma of more than 2 in the matrix of the upper part of the B horizon.

-GEOGRAPHIC SETTING: Getzville are nearly level soils mainly on glacial lake plains, but are also on older alluvial plains.
+GEOGRAPHIC SETTING: Getzville are nearly level soils mainly on glacial lake plains, but are also on older alluvial and outwash plains.
 Commonly, this soils is only slightly lower in elevation than the associated somewhat poorly drained soils.
 Slopes are mainly less than 1 percent.
-Mean annual air temperature ranges from 46 to 56 degrees F., mean annual precipitation from 30 to 45 inches, and mean annual growing season from 120 to 180 days.
+Mean annual air temperature ranges from 7.8 to 13.3 degrees C., mean annual precipitation from 760 to 1145 millimeters, and mean annual growing season from 120 to 180 days.

-DRAINAGE AND PERMEABILITY: Poorly drained and very poorly drained.
+DRAINAGE AND SATURATED HYDRAULIC CONDUCTIVITY: Poorly drained and very poorly drained.
 The potential for surface runoff is very low to high.
-Permeability is moderate to moderately slow in the solum and moderately rapid in the substratum.
-An apparent seasonal high water table is within 6 inches of the surface from November to June.
+Saturated hydraulic conductivity is moderately low in the solum and moderately high in the substratum.
+An apparent seasonal high water table is within 15 centimeters of the surface from November to June.
 The lowest areas are subject to rare flooding or ponding during periods of maximum snowmelt or rainfall.

 USE AND VEGETATION: Though most areas have been cleared and used for growing corn, small grains, and hay, extensive areas have been abandoned and are now reverting back to brushy woodland.
 Native vegetation was soft maple, swamp elm, black ash, and alder.

 DISTRIBUTION AND EXTENT: The Erie and Ontario lake plains and the Allegheny Plateau of New York and Pennsylvania.
-MLRA 101, 139, 140, and 144A.
+MLRA 101, 139, 140.
 The series is of moderate extent.

 SERIES ESTABLISHED: Erie County, New York, 1976.